|

 Le Renommee (Fame and Glory)

 A Winged Athena Nike Bronze By Paul Jean Gasq, (1860-1944) Height: 35.5 (the gilt garland wreath is a later addition) Paul Gasq was born in Dijon, where he initially attended the École des Beaux-Arts.
 Later he studied at the École Nationale Supérieure des Beaux-Arts in Paris.
 He won the first Prize of Rome in 1890 and held a scholarship at the Villa Medici from 1891 to 1894.
-He was a member of the Academy of Fine Arts and remained the...
+He was a member of the Academy of Fine Arts and remained the curator of the museum of Dijon until his death.
 Young Boy (perhaps a Putto) with a Branch and a Rattle

 By Aguste Moreau (French, 1834-1917)